Inokinoki/DalFs/README.md

 ## Build

-You might need to install `libfuse-dev` in order to use Rust `fuse` crate.
+You might need to install `libfuse-dev` in order to use Rust `fuser` crate.

 Just run the following command to build it: